Namaneo/Junie/README.md

 * No installation on the end-devices.
 * Near-native performances thanks to WebAssembly.
 * Wide range of supported/compatible cores (... soon).
-* Progressive Web Application fully accessible offline.
+* Progressive Web Application entirely accessible offline.

 Junie currently runs on most recent browsers, but your experience will probably be better on Chrome and Safari.